Chronology of discoveries of water on Mars: Phoenix

 The microscope showed that the soil on top of the polygons is composed of flat particles (probably a type of clay) and rounded particles.
-Clay is a mineral that forms from other minerals when water is available.
-So, finding clay proves the existence of past water.
+Clay forms when water is available.
 Ice is present a few inches below the surface in the middle of the polygons, and along its edges, the ice is at least 8 inches deep.
-When the ice is exposed to the Martian atmosphere it slowly sublimates.
+When the ice is exposed to the Martian atmosphere, it slowly sublimates.

 Snow was observed to fall from cirrus clouds.
-The clouds formed at a level in the atmosphere that was around −65 °C, so the clouds would have to be composed of water-ice, rather than carbon dioxide-ice (dry ice) because the temperature for forming carbon dioxide ice is much lower—less than −120 °C. As a result of mission observations, it is now believed that water ice (snow) would have accumulated later in the year at this location.
-The highest temperature measured during the mission was −19.6 °C, while the coldest was −97.7 °C. So, in this region the temperature remained far below the freezing point (0°) of water.
-Bear in mind that the mission took place in the heat of the Martian summer.
+The clouds formed at a level in the atmosphere around −65 °C, so the clouds would have to be composed of water-ice, rather than carbon dioxide-ice (dry ice), because the temperature for forming carbon dioxide ice is much lower, less than −120 °C. As a result of mission observations, it is now believed that water ice (snow) would have accumulated later in the year at this location.
+The highest temperature measured during the mission was −19.6 °C, while the coldest was −97.7 °C.

-Interpretation of the data transmitted from the craft was published in the journal Science.
-As per the peer reviewed data the site had a wetter and warmer climate in the recent past.
+The landing site had a wetter and warmer climate in the recent past.
 Finding calcium carbonate in the Martian soil leads scientists to believe that the site had been wet or damp in the geological past.
-During seasonal or longer period diurnal cycles water may have been present as thin films.
-The tilt or obliquity of Mars changes far more than the Earth; hence times of higher humidity are probable.
+During seasonal or longer periods, diurnal cycles, water may have been present as thin films.
+The tilt or obliquity of Mars changes far more than that of Earth; hence, times of higher humidity are probable.
 The data also confirms the presence of the chemical perchlorate.
 Perchlorate makes up a few tenths of a percent of the soil samples.
-Perchlorate is used as food by some bacteria on Earth.
-Another paper claims that the previously detected snow could lead to a buildup of water ice.